 Training is one of the most important aspects to owning a puppy.
 How well you train your dog will impact how well your dog behaves down the road.
-Here are some helpful points to keep in mind when you are training your puppy.

 Training techniques and equipment: